 Little Games During the Big Game

 During the average football game, the ball is in play for 18-20 minutes.
-The camera can only zoom in on Giselle so many times.
 Offer lowkey entertainment to keep guests engaged:

 13) Big Game Bingo